dtcooper/crazyarms/README.md

     - [x] Add ability to use SSH authorized keys.
 - [x] Rename uploads with valid contents but wrong extension (ie file that's an mp3 but named wav)
 - [ ] Users can update their email address in their profile (`EMAIL_ENABLED` + verification only)
+- [ ] Do we really need a postfix container?
+Can't we just configure Django to send email directly?

 ..._and more!_